HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

  Using digital fabrication to create molds that guide growth patterns.
  Testing other natural expanding materials like sponges or moss.

+### Feedback we received at Maker Faire 2025
+1. Some people, after learning about our project, felt it resembled Kenya Hara's concept of using alternative technologies to interpret existing designs, as described in *Designing Design*.
+2. Many people were concerned about whether the slippers we made would be wearable.
+3. Some people found our project concept interesting and eye-catching.
+4. Some people were curious about the types of plants we used.
+5. A significant number of people were excited upon seeing the loofah（sigua） slippers: "Sigua!"
+6. Some people mentioned that if the project were to be implemented, we could explore and optimize its comfort.
+7. People placed great importance on the project's feasibility, with many curious about its wearability and durability.
+8. People liked biomaterials, finding them particularly environmentally friendly, but hoped we could find more suitable alternatives, such as composite biomaterials.

 ## Team Members
 - Zhou Yifan
 - Li Luoqi